ACL Injury. Does It Require Surgery?

 Can the ACL be Repaired?

-ACL reconstruction surgery is common, and improperly, referred to as an ACL repair.
+ACL reconstruction surgery is common.
 Unfortunately, a torn ACL cannot be “repaired.”
-Rather, the torn ligament’s replacement is healthy graft tissue.
 It is not possible to repair the torn ACL by simply reconnecting the torn ends.
+Rather, the torn ligament’s replacement is a healthy graft or donor tissue.

 How is the ACL Reconstruction Performed?